JavaScript is disabled. Please enable to continue!

 FSSAI

-• Gluten Limits: Under FSSAI guidelines, products can be labelled as "gluten-free" if they contain 20 mg/kg or less of gluten.
+• Gluten Limits: Under FSSAI guidelines, products can be labeled as "gluten-free" if they contain 20 mg/kg or less of gluten.
 This standard aligns with international norms, including those set by Codex Alimentarius.

 • Labelling Requirements: The term "gluten-free" must be prominently displayed near the product name on packaging.
 FSSAI is also working on provisions to address cross-contamination issues.